sPROFFEs/LinuxMemMapper/readme.md

 git clone https://github.com/sPROFFEs/LinuxMemMapper.git
 ```

-2.Navigate to the directory and allow execution:
+2. Navigate to the directory and allow execution:

 ```bash
 cd LinuxMemMapper
 chmod +x LLM.sh
 ```

-3.Check dependencies:
+3. Check dependencies:

 Even if you dont need to worry about kernel headers, built-essentials or dbg-images, the scripts needs dwarf2json binary and volatility 2 linux tools.